-In conjunction with our May 2014 annual meeting, we held a stockholder advisory vote on the compensation of our NEOs, commonly referred to as a say on pay vote.
-Our stockholders overwhelmingly approved the compensation of our NEOs, with approximately 90% of stockholder votes cast in favor of our say on pay resolution.
+In conjunction with our 2015 annual meeting, we held a stockholder advisory vote on the compensation of our NEOs for 2014.
+Our stockholders overwhelmingly approved the compensation of our NEOs, with approximately 97% of stockholder votes cast in favor of our say on pay resolution.
 Based on these results, we believe our programs are effectively designed and working well in alignment with the interests of our stockholders.
 Further, we believe that our compensation programs include a number of best practices such as:

-Our compensation of our Chief Executive Officer generally places a greater emphasis (80%) on variable, performance-based compensation than typical market practice;
+- Our compensation of our Chief Executive Officer generally places a greater emphasis (80%) on variable, performance-based compensation than typical market practice; - 61% of our Chief Executive Officer's pay opportunity is in the form of long-term, equity based compensation; - Approximately 50% of the target for our LTIC Plan is delivered in the form of performance shares which are earned based on our multi-year TSR relative to our peers;

-- 56% of our Chief Executive Officer's pay opportunity is in the form of long-term, equity based compensation; - 50% of the target for our LTIC Plan is delivered in the form of performance shares which are earned based on our multi-year TSR relative to our peers; - All of our short-term and long-term incentive programs contain caps on payouts and our Compensation Committee reserves the right to decrease payouts as they see fit; - The quantitative metrics of all of our incentive-based pay programs are tied to operational, financial, or market performance measures; - Our employment agreements with our CEO and CFO contain "clawback" provisions which require them to reimburse us for incentive-based compensation they have received if we are required to prepare an accounting restatement due to our material noncompliance, as a result of misconduct, with any financial reporting requirement under the securities laws (see "Executive Clawback Provisions" for further details); - Our NEOs and Directors are required to meet stock ownership guidelines; - · Our Insider Trading Policy prohibits hedging and pledging of our stock by our executive officers and directors; - We award minimal perquisites and no supplemental executive benefits to our NEOs; and - We do not provide tax gross ups to our NEOs.
+- All of our short-term and long-term incentive programs contain caps on payouts and our Compensation Committee reserves the right to decrease payouts in their discretion; - The quantitative metrics of all of our incentive-based pay programs are tied to operational, financial, or market performance measures; - Our employment agreements with our CEO and CFO contain "clawback" provisions which require them to reimburse us for incentive-based compensation they have received if we are required to prepare an accounting restatement due to our material noncompliance, as a result of misconduct, with any financial reporting requirement under the securities laws (see "Executive Clawback Provisions" for further details); - Our NEOs and Directors are required to meet stock ownership guidelines; - · Our Insider Trading Policy prohibits hedging and pledging of our stock by our executive officers and directors; - · We award minimal perquisites and no supplemental executive benefits to our NEOs; and - We do not provide tax gross ups to our NEOs.

-As a result of the above considerations, our Compensation Committee decided to retain our general approach to executive compensation for 2014, which links the compensation of our NEOs to our operating objectives and emphasizes the enhancement of total stockholder return.
+As a result of the above considerations, our Compensation Committee decided to retain our general approach to executive compensation for 2015, which links the compensation of our NEOs to our operating objectives and emphasizes the enhancement of total stockholder return.